 In January, 100 eggs are delivered and placed in an incubator tray (“fish condo”).
-Students will be able to see the eggs hatch and develop into sac fry (alevin).
+Students are able to see the eggs hatch and develop into sac fry (alevin).
 The student’s daily duties include checking temperature, water level, and recording any observations.
-Program staff and volunteer mentors are available to provide technical support and presentations to classes on Atlantic salmon and their history in Ontario.
-Participating students release their fry in late April or May into the closest target tributary (one of Cobourg Creek, Duffins Creek, Credit River, Humber River or Bronte Creek).
+Program staff also deliver a presentation on Atlantic Salmon and their history in Ontario.
+Participating students release their fry in May or early June into the closest target tributary (Cobourg Brook, Duffins Creek, Credit River, Humber River or Bronte Creek).

 School Year Timeline